Structure of guiding

 Districts have a number of units which are the groups that girls in different sections attend.
 Some examples are 2nd Bangor Brownies or 1st Luton Guides.

-At a national level, we're overseen by our Board of Trustees which is chaired by the Chief Guide, our most senior volunteer.
+At a national level, we're overseen by our Board of Trustees which is chaired by the Chair of Trustees.
+The Chief Guide and Deputy Chief Guide are also on the Board of Trustees.
 Girlguiding has a national staff team headed by our Chief Executive who is responsible for ensuring that the work undertaken by staff follows the direction agreed by the Trustees.
 The team is spread across several sites.

 - Girlguiding Headquarters in London.